ALameLlama/carapace/docs/advanced/with-autocomplete.md

 $dto2 = $dto->with(name: 'Nicholas', email: 'nicholas@example.com');
 ```

+> [!WARNING]
-> **Important**: I am working on creating a tool to automatically generate these in the future
+> I am working on creating a tool to automatically generate these in the future